mesosphere/dcos-docs-site/pages/1.10/release-notes/1.10.0-beta2/index.md

 ## Updated DC/OS Data Services

 - Rolling Configuration Update and Upgrades support via CLI.
-- Ability to deploy Data Services into Folders to enable multi team deployments.
+- Ability to deploy Data Services into Folders to enable multi team deployments. [enterprise type="inline" size="small" /]
 - Ability to deploy to CNI-Based Virtual Networks.

 The following updated data services packages are also in beta and are compatible with DC/OS 1.10.